Figure

 Two-qubit exchange Hamiltonian:

 where is the exchange coupling controlled by the barrier gate voltage , tunable from <1 kHz to >100 MHz.
-In the , subspace, this generates a or controlled-phase gate.
+In the , subspace, this generates a gate.
+A controlled-phase (CZ) gate is obtained when (the Zeeman energy difference between qubits), which converts the exchange into an effective Ising interaction.

 Valley splitting Hamiltonian (silicon-specific):